- A figure of speech is a creative use of language to generate an effect, enhance an expression, or evoke an emotion.

 11 Metonymy

-Metonymy is a literary device in which a word or object stands in for a closely related word or object.
+Metonymy is a literary device in which a word or object stands for a closely related word or object.
 Metonymy gives a writer more variability with descriptions.

 12 Onomatopoeia